 - Provide information on parking regulations and available parking options to those attempting to enter campus parking areas.

 If you receive a parking ticket on campus, payment should be made within 30 days of the date the ticket was issued.
 There are three ways to pay your fine:

 Online: Pay a ticket online with a major credit card (Visa, MasterCard and Discover) by accessing our Online Ticket Payment System.

-Parking Office: Bring cash, check, or money order (payable to “The Pennsylvania State University”), a credit card (Visa, MasterCard and Discover), or LionCash+ to the Parking Office.
+Transportation Services Office: Bring cash, check, or money order (payable to “The Pennsylvania State University”), a credit card (Visa, MasterCard and Discover), or LionCash+ to the Transportation Services office.

 University Park, PA 16802-2116

-Tickets issued to vehicles registered with the Parking Office are the responsibility of the permit holder, regardless of who drives the vehicle.
-Tickets issued to vehicles NOT registered with the Parking Office are held 30 days for payment.
-After 30 days, tickets become citations and are sent to the District Justice where additional court fees will be assessed.
+Tickets issued to vehicles registered with Transportation Services are the responsibility of the permit holder, regardless of who drives the vehicle.
+Tickets issued to vehicles not registered with Transportation Services are the responsibility of the vehicle's registered owner.

 Fines for violating parking regulations include the following:

 |Violation||Regulatory Fine*||Administrative Fine**||administrative fine amount during event weekends||ELIGIBLE FOR APPEAL?|